 Once diagnosis and requirement for liver transplantation are established then the patient has to undergo thorough liver transplant workup for the assessment of the liver condition and functioning of other organ systems and fitness for anesthesia.
 Once the patient is worked up he or she will be registered in the Jeevan Daan cadaveric liver transplant program (DDLT), if in case he or she has a suitable living donor in the family we proceed with living donor liver transplantation (LDLT) at the earliest to avoid waiting list mortality in DDLT.

-In deceased donor liver transplantation (DDLT) the chances of getting a liver depend on availability and allocation of an organ from brain dead donor and multiple other factors and may not happen in right time hence associated with high waiting list mortality rate.
-To avoid death during waiting period suitable donor from the family is worked up for a partial liver donation and if found suitable, a part of the liver is taken from the family member.
+In deceased donor liver transplantation (DDLT) the chances of getting a liver depend on the availability and allocation of an organ from brain dead donor and multiple other factors and may not happen at the right time hence associated with a high waiting list mortality rate.
+To avoid death during the waiting period suitable donor from the family is worked up for a partial liver donation and if found suitable, a part of the liver is taken from the family member.
+To know more, visit the top organ transplant hospital in Vijayawada.

 Chronic liver failure (CLF)